bjahoor/bjahoor/README.md

 ## 🚀 About Me

-I'm a robotics engineer who enjoys working across different parts of a robotics stack.
+I'm a Robotics Engineering student at the University of Waterloo who enjoys working across different parts of a robotics stack.
 I like building systems that are reliable, well-structured, and adaptable — whether that's integrating sensors, developing control logic, or creating tools that help a robot better understand its environment.

 * 🤖 Developing and organizing ROS2-based systems
 * 🛠️ Working with sensors, hardware, and robot bring‑up